isomerpages/psd-goc/_why-plan/Make Your Wishes Known.md

 </tbody>
 </table>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
-<p><strong>How It Makes Your Wishes Known:</strong> Ensures decisions align
+<p><strong>How It Makes Your Wishes Known:</strong> Ensures decisions made
-with your values and priorities during incapacity.
+on your behalf align with who you choose and trust during mental incapacity.
 <br><strong>Purpose:</strong> Appoints a trusted person to act on your behalf
 if you cannot.
 <br><strong>What you need:</strong>